abcnorio/nspawn-aiml/Readme.md

 python main.py
 ```

 If ComfyUI starts properly, log in separately on a different terminal as user `$BROWSER` into the container.
-Either use the `xhost` method or the nested xserver `xephyr`.
+Either use the `xhost` method or the nested xserver `Xephyr`.
 We use the `xhost` method here, but the nested xserver has a more [secure](https://github.com/mviereck/x11docker/wiki/Short-setups-to-provide-X-display-to-container) reputation, so you should use that.
 If it cannot connect with the `xhost` method, allow local access on the host as desktop user with `xhost +local:` and re-try.
-Some things may not work always properly like mouse behaviour, etc. which cannot be covered by this tutorial.
+Some things may not work (with firefox) always properly like mouse behaviour, etc. which cannot be covered by this tutorial.
+If that happens, switch to chromium or better the [ungoogled chromium](https://github.com/ungoogled-software/ungoogled-chromium) version.

 ```bash
 # xhost method